isomerpages/pa-cdcvouchers-v2/_donate-cdc-vouchers/How to Donate CDC Vouchers 2023.md

 description: ""
 variant: markdown
 ---
-From 1 December 2023 until 31 January 2024, Singaporean households may pledge to donate their unspent CDC Vouchers 2023.
-The CDC vouchers would be donated in cash value instead of vouchers.
+From 1 December 2023 until 31 January 2024, Singaporean households may pledge to donate their unspent CDC Vouchers 2023 to a participating charity of the CDC Vouchers Donation Scheme.
+The CDC vouchers would be donated to the charity in cash value instead of vouchers.
 Tax deduction may be provided by respective Charity, depending on the respective Charity’s policy on issuance of tax deduction, which will be reflected in the Year of Assessment 2025.

 You may donate your household’s CDC Vouchers 2023 in three steps:<br><br>
 a)	**View list of charities** – view the list of participating charities [here](/donation-of-vouchers/)<br>